OCD In Children: Symptoms, Diagnosis And Home Care Tips

 Diagnosis Of OCD

 Symptoms may indicate OCD in children.
 Children could also share their symptoms since many children with OCD are aware of their unusual behavior.
 Multiple counseling sessions are often required for children to share their obsessions and compulsions with the pediatric counselors.
 Knowing the reasons for their compulsions and obsessions is necessary to diagnose OCD since the same symptoms can be seen in other disorders due to various reasons.
-The obsessions and compulsions are analyzed based on the DSM-5 OCD diagnostic criteria (3).
+The obsessions and compulsions are analyzed based on the DSM-5 OCD diagnostic criteria by a child psychiatrist or mental health professionals (3).

 Obsessions and compulsion may interfere with the child’s abilities and often result in distress.
 If an infection, such as PANDAS or PANS, is involved in developing OCD, doctors may refer to the concerned specialists for diagnosis and treatment of it.